top of page

 • Lock in one New Year’s Eve ending that feels like you—not like an obligation.

-Let the rest be unscripted: neighbor drop-ins, movie nights, impromptu cocoa runs, slow mornings with coffee under the tree or on the patio.
+Let the rest stay unscripted: neighbor drop-ins, movie nights, impromptu cocoa runs, handwritten notes, slow mornings with coffee under the tree or on the patio.

 Eat well.
 Love deeply.
 Travel—across town, up north, or as far as your calendar allows.
+Shop with intention.
 Play as often as you can.
-And happy holidays!

 Comments